The Lost Frontier Fort

 (5) Surveyor Christopher Hays.
 On Tuesday, 19 Nov 1782, Christopher Hays writing to General William Irvine on the progress of the survey of the western boundary of PA wrote “We … expect to strike the Ohio river about Thursday next between Fort McIntosh and Raredon’s Bottom.”

+Fort Build Date.
 The date the fort was built is also elusive:

 (1) According to Rev Bausman, “In 1786 Benoni Dawson built a “fort” on the site of Georgetown, and his son, Thomas Dawson, one on the other side of the river some years later.
 These were doubtless, as we have said, strong log cabins…” [5]

 (3) In John Reardon’s application for a Revolutionary War pension dated 7 Sep 1833 listed his service from 1 Mar 1776 to 31 Oct 1776.
 During that time, John Reardon was stationed on the Ohio River building blockhouses.
+He arrived in Georgetown in the 1760′s.
+No doubt he probably built a blockhouse in Georgetown before 1786 or 1796.

-(4) Georgetown folklore, widely believed yet unsubstantiated, claimed that the fort was constructed by the French in the 1750′s or 1760′s.
-As early as 1719, the French began to erect a line of forts for the purpose of connecting Canada with the Mississippi valley.
+(4) Local tradition, Georgetown folklore widely believed yet unsubstantiated, claimed that the fort was constructed by the French as early as 1760.
+Although there are no records to prove it, it is as good a date as any.
+The French began to erect a line of forts for the purpose of connecting Canada with the Mississippi valley as early as 1719.
 [6] According to Bausman, French traders were thought to have been on the Ohio as early as 1720.
 English traders were not far behind arriving around 1730.
-[7] French explorer Gaspard de Lery in June 1739 mentioned the Indian petroglyphs directly opposite Georgetown.
-[8] The governor of New France in 1749 sent out an expedition for the purpose of depositing medals at “important places”.
+[7] French explorer Gaspard de Lery in June 1739 mentioned in his journal the Indian petroglyphs directly opposite Georgetown.
+[8] The governor of New France in 1749 sent out an expedition led by Piierre Joseph Celeron for the purpose of depositing medals (lead plates) at “important places” to advance France’s claims on the Ohio River valley.
 One medal was found in Venango, PA.
 [9] A similar medal was found in Pt Pleasant.
-[10] In 1772 David Zeisberger and John Hechewellder founded the Moravian Christian Mission at Schoenbrunn, Tuscarora County, Ohio.
-In the late 1760′s, Col Bouquet was building forts in the northwest region of PA between Erie and Pittsburgh.
+[10]

 The most contested of the three issues of the forgotten fort was its location.
 To understand the different positions of the various historians who have weighed in on the subject, a geographic description of Georgetown is required.
 Safe from floods on a bluff ninety feet above the river level, the three mile flat bottomed land of Georgetown was bounded by softly swelling hills and enclosed by two small streams: Mill Creek and Smith or Nash Run.
 The courses of both streams have been modified by sand digging operations so today their mouths are not what I remembered as a child.
 Mill Creek, nearer its source, supported a grist mill.
 Flatboats and keelboats built in Georgetown were launched from Nash Run.
 Nash Run had a saw mill and probably a distillery, or “still house”, on its banks.
 Converting grain to whiskey was not an uncommon practice during this period when the market for grain was low and the demand for whiskey was high.
 Neither Mill Creek nor Nash Run was comparable, in volume or power, to Beaver Creek which emptied into the Ohio opposite Georgetown in Indian country.
 Georgetown, the terminal point on the Catfish Camp Trail and across the Ohio River from a trail connecting to the Tuscarora Path, was an ideal site for a frontier fort.
-Crossing the river at Georgetown and following the Beaver Creek which intersects the Tuscarora Trail or the Great Path saved many days of travel for early settlers.
+Crossing the river at Georgetown and following the Beaver Creek which intersects the Tuscarora Trail and the Great Path saved many days of travel for early settlers.
 The Tuscarora Trail goes into the Northwest Territory to the Moravian missionary villages.

 Indian Trails in Beaver Co PA (“Rivers of Destiny”, pg 99)

 Travel by water was much faster, and less expensive, than by land.
 Boats floating with the river current at ten to twelve miles per hour were much faster tha ox carts.
 Of course, roads did not exist.
 Indian trails were narrow and rough – single person passage.
-So it makes sense that early settlers would use the river to get to Georgetown, cross the river on Dawson’s Ferry, follow Beaver Creek to the Tuscarora Trail to central Ohio rather than take an overland route from Beaver, PA or Rochester, PA via cart or wagon.
+So it makes sense that early settlers would use the river to get to Georgetown, cross the river on Dawson’s Ferry, follow Beaver Creek to the Tuscarora Trail to central Ohio rather than take longer route to Pittsburgh and from there an overland route from Beaver, PA or Rochester, PA via cart or wagon.
 Later the Catfish Camp Trail became known as the Washington Post Rd.
 Militia from the Burgettstown area used this trail and Dawson’s ferry to join Mad Anthony Wayne’s army in 1794.

 Most local historians of Beaver County argue that the site of the Georgetown fort was on the south bank of the Ohio either at the mouth of Mill Creek or Nash Run.
 Because of the word “Bottom” they believe the fort had to be along the river at the mouth of a stream.
 There is no physical evidence to support their theories.
 Equally likely, the name, Reardon’s Bottom, was given to the entire plain along the river.
 It must also be noted that none of the military correspondence mentioned the mouth of a creek at Reardon’s Bottom regardless of the spelling.
 The word bottom should not be misinterpreted.
 For comparison, Mingo’s Bottom contains about 200 acres of land.